heartshare/pve-autosnap/README.md

     -l, --leave=NUMBER          Specify the number of snapshots which should will leave, anything longer will be removed (0 or not specified will disable removing snapshots)

-    vmid                        List of vm ids to be snapshotted (empty = all)"
+    vmid                        List of vm ids to be snapshotted (empty = all)
+    @pool                       Name of vm pool to be snapshotted (case sensitive!)
 ```

 ## Enable pve-autosnap